 Complete string trio oeuvre of Julius Röntgen on CD

-The Lendvai String Trio, consisting of Nadia Wijzenbeek-violin Ylvali Zilliacus-viola Marie McLeod-cello will produce CD recordings of the complete string trio oeuvre of Julius Röntgen in the coming years.
-Röntgen wrote 16 works for this occupation in the years 1915-1930, of which only the first trio from 1915 was printed as opus 76 (1924).
-The other trios are in manuscript in the Archive of the Netherlands Music Institute.
-This cd-project is being produced thanks to the prestigious Kersjes Prize that was awarded to the Lendvai Trio in 2011 and with the cooperation of the cd-label Champs Hill Records in London.
+The Lendvai String Trio, consisting of: Nadia Wijzenbeek violin Ylvali Zilliacus viola and Marie McLeod cello, has recorded Julius Röntgen’s complete string trio oeuvre.
+In the years 1915-1930, Röntgen wrote 16 works for this setting, of which only the first trio from 1915 was printed as opus 76 (1924).
+The other trios are in manuscript in the archives of the Netherlands Music Institute.
+This CD project has been made possible thanks to the prestigious Kersjes Prize that was awarded to the Lendvai Trio in 2011.

 Mark Anderson records Röntgen’s piano music